e-kwsm/nwchem-wiki/Density-Functional-Theory-for-Molecules.md

 ## FUKUI: Fukui Indices

-Fukui inidces analysis is invked by the keyword:
+Fukui indices analysis is invoked by the keyword:

 ```
  FUKUI